 - FIRMLY CLAMP OR BOLT your miter saw to a workbench or table at approximately hip height. - KEEP HANDS AWAY FROM CUTTING AREA.
 Do not reach underneath work or in blade cutting path with your hands and fingers for any reason.
 Always turn the power off. - ALWAYS SUPPORT LONG WORKPIECES while cutting to minimize risk of blade pinching and kickback.
 Saw may slip, walk or slide while cutting long or heavy boards. - ALWAYS USE A CLAMP to secure the workpiece when possible. - BE SURE THE BLADE CLEARS THE WORKPIECE.
 Never start the saw with the blade touching the workpiece.
-Allow motor to come up to full speed before starting cut. - MAKE SURE THE MITER TABLE AND SAW ARM (BEVEL FUNCTION) ARE LOCKED IN POSITION

-BEFORE OPERATING YOUR SAW.
+Allow motor to come up to full speed before starting cut. - MAKE SURE THE MITER TABLE AND SAW ARM (BEVEL FUNCTION) ARE LOCKED IN POSITION BE-FORE OPERATING YOUR SAW.
 Lock the miter table by securely tightening the miter lock levers.
 Lock the saw arm (bevel function) by securely tightening the bevel lock knob.

 - NEVER USE A LENGTH STOP ON THE FREE SCRAP END OF A CLAMPED WORKPIECE.
 NEVER hold onto or bind the free scrap end of the workpiece in any operation.
 If a work clamp and length stop are used together, they must both be installed on the same side of the saw table to prevent the saw from catching the loose end and kicking up. - NEVER cut more than one piece at a time.
 DO NOT STACK more than one workpiece on the saw table at a time. - NEVER PERFORM ANY OPERATION FREEHAND.
 Always place the workpiece to be cut on the miter table and position it firmly against the fence as a backstop.
-Always use the fence.
+Always use the fence. - NEVER hand hold a workpiece that is too small to be clamped.
+Keep hands clear of the cutting area. - NEVER reach behind, under, or within three inches of the blade and its cutting path with your hands and fingers for any reason.